 SUPPORT the time study recommendation for baseline community corrections funding which serves as the foundation for Marion County's community corrections initiatives, including supervision and jail space for sanctions.
 As required by ORS 423.486(1), every six years the Oregon Department of Corrections, in collaboration with the Oregon Association of Community Corrections Directors, must submit an "Actual Cost Study" to the legislature.
 The purpose of this study is to determine the time and monies spent on the 30,000 people under some type of formal supervision, which then recalculates what the "daily rate" per client should be.
-This exhaustive and almost two-year process resulted in an increase in the daily client cost calculation from \$11.69 to \$14.249, which increases the baseline funding to \$332 million for 2019-21.
-However, the Governor's Recommended Budget recommends a current service level in the community corrections budget of only \$279 million, based on an inflation factor.
-Marion County supports the current service level at \$332 million, based on the time study calculation.
+This exhaustive and almost two-year process resulted in an increase in the daily client cost calculation from \$11.69 to \$14.249, which increases the baseline funding to \$322 million for 2019-21.
+However, the Governor's Recommended Budget recommends only \$289 million, based on an inflation factor.
+Marion County supports the current service level at \$322 million, based on the time study calculation.